vhelin/wla-dx/doc/archoverview.rst

 1. ``pass_1.c``: ``pass_1()``:

    - The biggest data processor in WLA.
-   - Includes the include files: every time time happens the file is read in, white space is removed, lines formatted, etc.
+   - Includes the include files: every time this happens the file is read in, white space is removed, lines formatted, etc.
    - Macros are processed along with directives
    - All textual data, code, etc. are transformed into WLA's internal byte